celery/django-celery/sources/cookbook/unit-testing.txt

-This test assumes that you put your example ``add`` task in ``maypp.tasks`` so of course adjust the import for wherever you actually put the class.
+This test assumes that you put your example ``add`` task in ``maypp.tasks`` so adjust the import for wherever you put the class.